lajohnston/eco/README.md

 ## Systems and Filters

 Filters and systems allow you to iterate over a subset of entities, similar to using Array.filter and Array.forEach.
-In later versions they will cache the filter stage and only refresh when relevant entities or components have been added or removed, which in prototypes has given a significant speed advantage for large numbers of entities.

-For this reason, the API has been designed so that you create them in advance and call them in the update loop.
+They utilise caching to ensure the filtering step is only performed when a relevant change has occured, so to make use of this it's therefore best to create them at the setup stage and call them within the update loop.

 ### Systems